UN Agency Says Lacks Funds To Pay Full Palestinian Salaries - UrduPoint

 The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) "never recovered" from the total funding cut imposed by President Donald Trump in 2018, agency spokeswoman Tamara Alrifai told AFP.

-Before Trump's cuts the US had been providing UNRWA $300 a year, roughly a third of its core annual budget.
+Before Trump's cuts, the US had been providing UNRWA $300 million a year, roughly a third of its core annual budget.

 Alrifai said 2019 shortfalls were filled by additional support from several Arab states, including Saudi Arabia, the United Arab Emirates and Kuwait.